TalaoDAO/context/wallet_interaction_protocol_mod.md

 }
 ```

-The Verified accepts ResidentCard and IdentityPass signed by did: tz: tz2NQkPq3FFA3zGAyG8kLcWatGbeXpHMu7yk and attaches a message :
+The Verifier accepts ResidentCard or IdentityPass signed by this did tz:tz2NQkPq3FFA3zGAyG8kLcWatGbeXpHMu7yk and attaches a message :

 ```javascript
 {